 As you can see, restless legs syndrome is complex, and several factors could come into play when trying to figure out the cause.
 As with many other health conditions, RLS is best seen as a symptom which signals that something else is amiss, and it’s necessary to dig deeper to find out the root cause, and how to treat it.

-Do you suffer from restless legs syndrome?
-If so, has this article helped clarify what might be causing it?
-Share your experience in the comments.
+If you suffer from restless legs syndrome, I hope this article helped clarify what might be causing it.